 What are slit-lamp examinations?

-The intense line of light and various lighting options (direct, indirect, diffuse) enable the doctor to see most of the different areas of the eye magnified up to 60 times: the front, middle and back of the eye, and even as far back as the retina in the fundus of the eye.
+As its name suggests, the lamp projects a narrow, slit-shaped beam of light into the eye.
+Depending on how the lamp is set, it is possible for the doctor to see nearly all parts of the eye magnified up to 60 times: the front, middle and back of the eye, and even as far back as the retina in the fundus of the eye.
 Modern slit lamps also include a device that measures intraocular pressure (the pressure inside the eyeball).

 What is ophthalmoscopy?